Many-body quantum resources of graph states: Preliminaries

-where the exponent $\gamma\geqslant0$ depends on state $\hat\varrho$, and $\gamma=0$ for GHZ states.
-The larger value of $\gamma$, the weaker are the many-body correlations.
-The entanglement criterion and the Bell inequality, see Eq.~\eqref{eq.ineqs}, become respectively
+where the exponent $\gamma\geqslant0$ depends on the state $\hat\varrho$, and $\gamma=0$ for the GHZ state, see Eq.~\eqref{eq.ghz.corr}.
+The larger the value of $\gamma$, the weaker the many-body correlations.
+Hence $\gamma$ can be interpreted as the ``distance'' of $\hat\varrho$ from the GHZ state~\eqref{eq.ghz}.